 - The most important ingredient for success of a Kaizen Workshop is 'Top Management Commitment'.

 - The Program must be introduced with a visible Commitment at the Top and subsequently at all levels.

 - The commitment must reflect the desire to strengthen the company's leading position through employee involvement and an intense focus on Lean Management.

 - The formation of a team in a Workshop is very important

-- Cross functional team bring in variety of solutions from different levels through paradigm shifts (in most cases, the shifts in paradigms have to be induced by a Sensei, a Kaizen Practitioner or a Lean Champion).
+- Cross functional team brings in a variety of solutions from different levels through paradigm shifts (in most cases, the shifts in paradigms have to be induced by a Sensei, a Kaizen Practitioner or a Lean Champion).

 - Respect for individual is evidenced through establishment of camaraderie between employees at all organizational positions.

 - The essence is to establish equality amongst all in the pursuit of common corporate goals.